TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.6.md

 ---

-Now this he said, not because he cared for the poor; but because he was a thief, and having the bag took away what was put therein.
+Now he said this, not because he cared for the poor, but because he was a thief, and having the money box, used to steal what was put into it.